blasyaselli/styleguide/README.md

 >  ...
 ></div>
 >```

->or, to match the way we scope in javascript, we can create `$this` variable that serves as `.button`.
+or, similarly to how `this` scopes in javascript, we can create a `$this` variable that serves as a reference to the parent block `.button`.

 >```scss
 >.button {
 >  $this: &;